 You can also visit the Anchorage Wildlife Conservation Center for more outdoor wildlife interactions in an ethical rehabilitation center.

 11. Snowboard or Ski at Alyeska

 Alaska has some of the best skiing and snowboarding anywhere in the world.
-I might be biased since I grew up snowboarding Alyeska, but I find myself missing my home mountain living here in Europe.
+I might be biased since I grew up snowboarding Alyeska, but I miss my home mountain living here in Europe.
 Alyeska Resort in Girdwood offers world-class luxury riding with amazing views of Alaska’s glaciers, mountains, and picturesque inlet.
-There is 1,610 skiable acres, 76 named trails and over 669″ of snow annually.
-Alyeska Resort has 7 lifts which take you to a vertical rise of 2,500ft: 2 high-speed detachable quads, 2 fixed quads, 2 magic carpets, and a 60-passenger Aerial Tram.
+There is 1,610 skiable acres, 76 named trails, and over 669″ of snow annually.
+Alyeska Resort has 7 lifts that take you to a vertical rise of 2,500ft: 2 high-speed detachable quads, 2 fixed quads, 2 magic carpets, and a 60-passenger Aerial Tram.
 There are off-piste areas to ride among the trees and groomed small slopes for beginners.
 Go out all and stay at the Hotel Alyeska, one of Alaska’s nicest hotels, or rent a local cabin with your private hot tub.

 12. Golfing or Frolfing in Anchorage

 If you want to grab a 6 pack of local brews and hang out with some friends with a casual game of frolf (frisbee golf).
 Or if you prefer to suit up in a polo and head to the driving range, Anchorage has many great options.
 Anchorage has several frolf courses, but some of the best are at Kincaid and Russian Jack.

 One of the best parts about golfing in Anchorage during the summer is we have so many hours of daylight so that you can get a tee time much later than in other locations worldwide.
 Anchorage has two golf courses, Moose Run and Anchorage Golf Course.